Logo of PDX Benefits featuring stylized figures and company name, representing employee benefits and tax savings strategies.

 Align Section 125 planning, payroll deductions, employee communication, and compliance workflows so tax savings are not left on the table.

-Teams in Oregon, Washington, and California
+Teams in Oregon, Washington, California, Michigan, and Arizona

 Practical Benefits Consulting, Not Just Renewal Quotes